 Hand of White person walking fingers up stack of books set up like stairs

-The college application process can be stressful.
+The college admission and application process can be stressful.
 But with this step-by-step guide, you can get organized and apply to colleges with ease.
-Check it out!

-Step #1: Finalize your top schools list (with backups)
+Step #1: Finalize your top colleges and universities list (with backups)

-Before you can start applying to schools, you need to know which schools, so back up a few steps and finalize your college list!
-Admission experts typically recommend applying to between six and 10 colleges.
+Before you can start applying to schools, you need to know which colleges and universities, so back up a few steps and finalize your college list!
+College admission experts typically recommend applying to between six and 10 colleges.
 Whether you fall on the low or high end of that range will depend on your goals.
 However, it’s also smart to have a few backups set aside if you have to apply to additional schools later.
 Once your picks are finalized, organize your schools into three categories:

 • Safety schools: Based on their requirements and your credentials, you have a very high chance of getting into these schools.

-• Target schools: You have a higher-than-average chance of getting into these schools, but they’re typically more competitive than your safety schools.
+• Target schools: You have a higher-than-average chance of getting into these colleges, but they’re typically more competitive than your safety schools.

 • Reach schools: You don’t quite meet all the admission requirements for these highly competitive schools, but your supplemental materials may still lead to an acceptance.